 Faraone elected to head major international ADHD organization

 The World Federation of ADHD, founded in 2008 in Zurich, Switzerland, is an international professional association of clinicians, scientists, and other healthcare professionals who are interested in ADHD and all psychiatric syndromes in which ADHD may be a feature.
-The federation seeks to support and promote studies and training activities in the field of
+The federation seeks to support and promote studies and training activities in the field of ADHD, and to support and foster the exchange of information about ADHD among scientists, physicians, organizations and the public.

 The World Federation has hosted international meetings on ADHD beginning in 2007 at which researchers from across the globe present research findings related to ADHD.
 The most recent World Congress on ADHD was held in Lisbon, Portugal last month.